neondatabase/neon/docs/rfcs/029-getpage-throttling.md

       This is a major operational pain point / risk right now.
 * hard limit, configurable per connection|timeline|tenant
     * This outsources policy to console/control plane, with obvious advantages for flexible structuring of what service we offer to customers.
-    * Note that this is not a mechanism to guarantee a *lower* bound of IOPS, i.e., to guarantee a certain QoS.
+    * Note that this is not a mechanism to guarantee a minium provisioned rate, i.e., this is not a mechanism to guarantee a certain QoS for a tenant.
 * fair share among active connections|timelines|tenants per instance
     * example: divide available IOPS evenly among the tenants that were active in the last 5min
     * needs definition of "active", and knowledge of available IOPS in advance